archethic-foundation/archethic-docs/development/testnet/local.md

 # Local Testnet

-To test and build on top of ArchEthic network, we encourage people to test with a local instance.
+To test and build on top of ARCHEthic network, we encourage people to test with a local instance.

 ## Installation